inkle/ink/Documentation/WritingWithInk.md

 	I tossed the coin. {~Heads|Tails}.

-#### Features of Lists
+#### Features of Alternatives

-Lists can contain blank elements.
+Alternatives can contain blank elements.

 	I took a step forward. {!||||Then the lights went out. -> eek}

-Lists can be nested.
+Alternatives can be nested.

 	The Ratbear {&{wastes no time and |}swipes|scratches} {&at you|into your {&leg|arm|cheek}}.

-Lists can include divert statements.
+Alternatives can include divert statements.

 	I {waited.|waited some more.|snoozed.|woke up and waited more.|gave up and left. -> leave_post_office}